nelsonmic/nelsonmic/README.md

 Here are some ideas to get you started: -->

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning ...
-Developer Relations and React Native
 - 👯 I’m looking to collaborate on ...
 Open source documentation
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about ...
-Technical writing, CSS, Frontend development
+Technical writing, Developer Relations and React Native, CSS, Frontend development
 <!-- - 📫 How to reach me: ... -->
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Kanye west can only do wrong if he starts a war